palzin-apm/palzin-php/README.md

 ## Use

-To start sending data to Palzin APM you need an BUGTRAP Key to create an instance of the `Configuration` class.
+To start sending data to Palzin APM you need an INGESTION Key to create an instance of the `Configuration` class.
 You can obtain `PALZIN_APM_INGESTION_KEY` creating a new project in your [Palzin APM](https://www.palzin.app) dashboard.

 ```php